This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-1. Preheat oven to 350F (180C).
-Line 9 cups of a standard size muffin pan with paper or foil liners.
-(Optional: spritz the interior of the liners with cooking spray to prevent sticking--see note).
+• Preheat oven to 350F (180C).
+Line 9 cups of a standard size muffin pan with silicone liners, paper liners, or foil liners (silicone liners are best for no sticking).

 Notes